 Kajabi's email marketing goes beyond the basics.
 It includes intelligent segmentation that lets you segment customers by groups using the criteria you specify.
 You can even create behavior-based segmentation that triggers only when certain conditions are met.

 For example, let's say you wanted to offer a coupon code for your intermediate course to students who complete your beginner's course.
 Using Kajabi's intuitive email marketing system, you can set up an automation to automatically trigger the email when students complete your course or submit their final assessment.

 At the top of the funnel, Kajabi offers blogging, podcast hosting, and newsletters, which help you create quality content that attracts your core audience.

-To help you sell your digital products, Kajabi offers Pipelines, which allow you to create advanced sales funnels in just a few clicks.
+To help you sell your digital products, Kajabi offers Funnels, which allow you to create advanced sales funnels in just a few clicks.

 Third-party integrations expand the functionality of a platform by connecting with other services you may already use and enjoy.